ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 The `CKEditorContext` component supports the following properties:

 * `config` &ndash; The CKEditor5's context configuration.
-* `isLayoutReady` &ndash;
+* `isLayoutReady` &ndash; A property that delays the editor creation when set to true.
+Useful when the CKEditor 5 annotations or a presence list is used.
+* `id` &ndash; The context ID.
+When that property changes the component restarts the context with its editor and reinitialize it based on the current configuration.
-* `onReady` &ndash; A function called when the context is ready and all editors inside were initialized.
-It receives the `context` as a parameter.
+* `onReady` &ndash; A function called when the context is ready and all editors inside were initialized with the `context` instance.
 This callback can be called after the initialization and after restarts of editors or the context.
-* `onError` &ndash; A function called when the editor has crashed during the initialization or during the runtime.
-It receives the error object as a parameter.
+* `onError` &ndash; A function called when the context has crashed during the initialization or during the runtime.
+It receives the error instance and the error details (`phase` and `willContextRestart`) as arguments.

 <info-box>
 	A build that exposes both Context and Classic Editor can be found in a [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).